ku-sldg/negotiation20/README.md

 ## doc

-The `doc` folder includes all musing and papers related to negotiation.
-This includes our latest publication attempt at NFM2023.
+The `doc` folder houses all musing and papers related to negotiation.
+This includes a pdf of our latest publication attempt at NFM2023.

 ## src

-The `src` folder includes all formal models surrounding negotiation.
+The `src` folder is comprised of all formal models surrounding negotiation.